ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/ec-intro.md

 The most common difficulties that emerged from the application of GAs involved the convergence to global optima and stagnation in sub-optimal regions.
-As a result, different solutions were proposed, such as the use of tournament selection as a novel parent selection mechanism [13], or the use of elitism in the survivor selection methods [14].
+As a result, different solutions were proposed, such as the use of tournament selection as a novel parent selection mechanism, or the use of elitism in the survivor selection methods.
 Another important topic of research was the modification of the internal representation of individuals for GAs, by experimenting with other binary representations, or by changing the original representation based on a binary string for a real-valued representation.
 Moreover, some research topics remained